OTCShare2/ansible-intel-aws-vm/README.md

 **
 ****Playbook**:- An Ansible playbook is a YAML file that describes the tasks, are composed of a series of plays, which are groups of tasks that are executed in a specific order.
 Each play defines a set of tasks that should be executed on a specific group of hosts.
          Playbooks can also include variables, which can be used to store data that is used by the tasks.
 This makes it easy to reuse playbooks for different environments and configurations. for this module.
-For this module, There are 4 playbooks, Where
+For this module, there are 4 playbooks:
-1. Playbook **intel_aws_vm.yml** - Used to creates an AWS VM (EC2 Instance), it uses Terraform module **terraform-intel-aws-vm** and being called by Ansible module community.general.terraform
+1. Playbook **intel_aws_vm.yml** - Used to create an AWS VM (EC2 Instance), it uses Terraform module **terraform-intel-aws-vm** and being called by Ansible module community.general.terraform
 2. Playbook **intel_aws_vm_ec2_rhel_default_vpc.yml** - It executes role called [amazon_ec2_rhel_default_vpc](#amazon_ec2_rhel_default_vpc)
 3. Playbook **intel_aws_vm_linux_ec2_non_default_vpc.yml** - It executes role called [amazon_linux_ec2_non_default_vpc](#amazon_linux_ec2_non_default_vpc)
 4. Playbook **intel_aws_vm_gen_ai_demo** - It executes role called [gen_ai_demo](#gen_ai_demo)